daneedk/com.uc.heimdall/APPSTORE.md

 Please post your questions/remarks on the [Athom community forum](https://community.athom.com/t/134)

-## Changes for current version 2.0.1
+## Changes for current version 2.0.2
-* Fixed translations
+* Improved code for enumerating devices

 An extensive changelog is available [here](https://community.athom.com/t/134/3)